gmitch215/KotlinMC/README.md

 # KotlinMC

-A library for the kotlin runtime and various Kotlin Libraries on Spigot, BungeeCord and Velocity Servers.
+A library for the kotlin runtime and various Kotlin Libraries on Spigot, BungeeCord, Velocity, and Sponge Servers.

 ## How does it Work?